-Co ore Quality V Vithhold Measures Measure Name Metric # Measure Steward/ Data Source Measure Name Description Quality Withhold Measure Additional notes on the measure CW13 Cal MediConnect health plan Encounter Data Encounter Data Encounter data for all services covered under the demonstration, with the exception of Prescription Drug Event (PDE) data, submitted timely in compliance with demonstration requirements.
-Years 2 - 5 To qualify for the quality withhold in CY 2015, the MMPs in California must begin submitting encounters no later than Nov.
-15, 2015.
+Measure Name Metric # Measure Steward/ Data Source Measure Name Description Quality Withhold Measure Additional notes on the measure CW13 N/A MMP Encounter Data Encounter Data Encounter data for all services covered under the demonstration, with the exception of PDE data, submitted timely in compliance with demonstration requirements.
+DYs 2-5 To qualify for the quality withhold in CY 2015, the MMPs in California were required to begin submitting encounters no later than November 15, 2015.
 80% of encounters are submitted according to the criteria identified above timely, unless otherwise specified in the three-way contract and state-specific attachment.
 CMS and the states will monitor progress and reserve the right to revisit the benchmark as appropriate.
 For DY 3, completeness of the encounter submissions may be factored into the analysis.
-Additional information regarding this update will be provided at a later date.
-Stakeholders will
+Additional information regarding

-Core Quality Withhold Measures Measure NameMetric #Measure Steward/ Data SourceMeasure Measure NameDescriptionQuality Withhold MeasureAdditional no on the measure have the opportunity to comment on t new criteria at benchmark pr to finalization. he nd ior CW4 - Encounter Data was removed due to delays in clarifying encounter submission requirements for CW4 - Encounter Data was removed due to delays in clarifying encounter submission requirements for California MMPs CW9 - Screening for Clinical Depression was removed since the measure is currently suspended.
-CW 13 - Encounter Data analysis may be modified for California MMPs contingent upon the status of encounter submission
+Measure Name Metric # Measure Steward/ Data Source Measure Name Description Quality Withhold Measure Additional notes on the measure this update will be provided at a later date.
+Stakeholders will have the opportunity to comment on the new criteria and benchmark prior to finalization.
+Notes: 1.
+CW4: Encounter Data was removed due to delays in clarifying encounter submission requirements for MMPs.
+CW9: Screening for Clinical Depression was removed since the measure is currently suspended.
+CW13: Encounter Data analysis may be modified for MMPs contingent upon the status of encounter submission.
+4. Measure es with "N /A" in the Met ric # column are based on CAHPS, AHRQ, or other national data sta indards.